dominicshing/multer-usage-sample/README.md

 # Multer Usage Sample

-To show the basic uses of 'Multer' node package for uploading files
+To show the basic uses of 'Multer' node package for uploading files to server or localhost

 ## To install and import "Multer" package